PonchHKT/2d0-Aymene-Ponch/README.md

 > -> expo start

-Run it with Android Studio for better resolution.
+Run it with Android Studio for better visualisation.